navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 2. The Policy Network, pi, that takes in the current state and predicts the action.
 3. The Source network, w, that takes in the current state and predicts the action (this is used for the calculation of the empowerment of a state).
 4. The Planning Network, q, that takes in the current and the next state and predicts the action (this is similar to the inverse dynamics model in [Curiosity is all you need](https://navneet-nmk.github.io/2018-08-10-first-post/))

+**The Training Loop**:
+1. Sample the environment using the Policy Network.
+2. Train the forward dynamics model.
+3. Sample one step action from the source distribution and the next state from the forward      dynamics model.
+4. Calculate the mutual information (the Empowerment).
+5. Calculate the reward function.
+(A function of the Empowerment)
+6. Gradient ascent on w and q.
+7. Gradient ascent on pi.

+### Empowerment for discrete action spaces.
+(Current Research)